ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 #### Installing Mbed CLI and a toolchain

 Mbed CLI is an offline tool, meaning you'll have to install it before you can work.
 You will also need to install a toolchain.
-Please follow the installation instructions on the [Mbed CLI page](../dev_tools/cli.md), and come back here when you're done.
+Please follow the installation instructions on the [Mbed CLI page](https://os.mbed.com/docs/v5.4/tools/offline.html#mbed-cli), and come back here when you're done.

 #### Setting context

 Whenever you work with Mbed CLI, you need to navigate your command-line terminal to the directory in which you want to work.
 For example, if your program is in a folder called `my_program`:

->>> C
+>>> c
 ```
 cd my_program
 ```